vlstill/presentations/rh_0316/pres.md

 *   allocate registers into slots, reuse slots
 *   differs from register allocation in code generator of a compiler
     *   the number of registers is not fixed
-    *   needs to consider program semantics
+    *   must consider program semantics

-## Verification of Open Programs
+## Verification of Programs with Inputs

 *   programs with inputs cannot be fully verified by DIVINE
 *   SymDIVINE can do this for simple programs